Pinderr1/Pinged/docs/FIRESTORE_SCHEMA.md

 ## Matches (`matches/{matchId}`)
+Each document in this collection represents a match between two users and serves as the container for their chat.

 - `users` (array of string) – exactly two user ids
 - `createdAt` (timestamp)
 - `typingIndicator` (map) – per-user typing status